zbates1/Landmetrics-Pro/README.md

 1. switch to WSL
 2. find IP of flask
 3. use CURL
+ATTENTION: Because this uses WSL, the IP address will likely change, and ChatGPT can help with this
 ### send CURL command:
 ```bash
 curl -X POST http://172.23.112.1:5000/api/data -H "Content-Type: application/json" -d @data.json